cloudwithax/Audinspect/README.md

 # Audinspect

 An audio inspector.
 Made for quick viewing of audio files.
-Built with Electron + React
+Built with Electron + React and wavesurfer.js

-**YOU MUST HAVE FFMPEG INSTALLED IN CASE SOME AUDIO FILES DON'T WORK**
+**YOU MUST HAVE FFMPEG INSTALLED IN CASE SOME AUDIO FILES DON'T WORK.**

+**I AM NOT RESPONSIBLE FOR ERRORS CAUSED BY NOT HAVING FFMPEG INSTALLED.**

 ## Features

 - Scrollwheel scrubbing
 - Waveform view
-- Quick file viewing
+- Quick audio file viewing

 ## Who is this for?

 This is for music producers, A&R Teams, labels, reviewers, and people who want to quickly inspect music.

+This implies you already have FFmpeg installed.

 ## Getting Started with Developing